Black River (1957 film)

 Black River (黒い河, Kuroi kawa) is a 1957 Japanese drama film directed by Masaki Kobayashi.

 Plot

 University student Nishida moves into a rundown area near a US military base, where he gets acquainted with waitress Shizuko.
-Shizuko is raped by local gangster boss Joe and, although she despises him, is unable to put an end to their subsequent affair.
+Shizuko is raped by local gangster boss Joe and forced to be his girlfriend, although she despises him, is unable to put an end to their subsequent affair.
 Joe also helps Nishida's landlady to throw Nishida and the other tenants out of their flats in a scheme to make room for a new hotel, leaving them homeless.
 After a confrontation between Joe and Nishida, who has fallen in love with Shizuko as she has with him, Shizuko kills the drunken Joe by pushing him in front of a passing army truck.